 - The toothpick test: You’ll know the brownies are done when you can insert a toothpick in the center and it comes out clean.
 If there’s wet batter on the toothpick, the brownies need more time to bake.

 - Be careful not to overwork the batter, or it can make the brownies tough.
-It’s best to mix the dry ingredients together separately so you’re not mixing the batter with every new ingredient.
+It’s better to mix the dry ingredients in a separate bowl.
+This way, you won’t have to mix the batter each time you add an ingredient.

 Try These Add-Ins & Toppings

-Nuts: Toasted walnuts, pecans, or pepitas would all be great additions that complement the pumpkin flavor and add a crunchy texture.
+Nuts: Toasted walnuts, pecans, or pepitas are great additions.
+They enhance the pumpkin flavor and add a nice crunch.

-Fruit: You can also toss in dried fruit like cranberries or cherries for a festive pop of color and a tangy contrast to the sweet brownies.
+Fruit: Feel free to add dried fruit like cranberries or cherries.
+They give a festive color and a tangy taste to the sweet flourless pumpkin brownies.

 Chips: Instead of chocolate chips, try adding peanut butter or caramel chips.
 You could even do a combination of a couple of flavors.

-Drizzle: My easy homemade sugar-free Nutella spread or melted peanut butter are also very good drizzled on top of these healthy pumpkin brownies.
+Drizzle: My homemade Nutella spread or melted peanut butter are also good drizzled on top of these pumpkin brownies.

 How To Store & Freeze Homemade Pumpkin Brownies

-You can keep the brownies in an airtight container in the fridge for up to 5 days.
-These healthy pumpkin brownies get even more flavorful and fudgy over time, so they’re a great make-ahead dessert.
+You can keep these healthy brownie recipe in an airtight container in the fridge for up to 5 days.
+These brownies get even more flavorful and fudgy over time, so they’re a great make-ahead dessert.

 For longer storage, place the cooled brownies in a freezer bag and freeze for up to 6 months.
 Then, thaw them in the fridge overnight and add the chocolate drizzle just before serving.

-Love this Healthy Pumpkin Brownie recipe don’t forget to leave a star rating and comment to let me know how you like this dessert!
+If you love this healthy pumpkin brownie recipe, please leave a star rating and a comment.
+Let me know how you like this dessert!

 Healthy Pumpkin Brownies